 When it comes to email service providers, ConvertKit (one word, not two!) stands as one of the best, most capable, and elegantly-designed solutions for bloggers and email marketers that exists in the industry.
 It's not perfect, but it's darn close.

-In this ConvertKit review, we are going to take a deep look at ConvertKit and all of its features (including its new ones!), critique the design of the product and why ConvertKit might (or might not be) right for you.
+In this ConvertKit review, we will take a deep look at ConvertKit and all of its features (including its new ones!), critique the design of the product, and why ConvertKit might (or might not be) right for you.
 Pros and cons at the bottom.

 I've used ConvertKit for years.
 I've also used competing services like MailChimp and GetResponse, and they all have their pluses and minuses.
-But, there's a very good reason why I've chosen to stick with ConvertKit as my email marketing provider.
+But, there's an excellent reason why I've chosen to stick with ConvertKit as my email marketing provider.

 If you're ready, let's get started.

 Table of Contents

 - 1 ConvertKit Review: What is ConvertKit?

 - 4 What I Don't Like About ConvertKit

 - 5 ConvertKit